Finite Localities I

 \endroster The {\it kernel} of $\b$ is the set $Ker(\b)$ of all $g\in\ca L$ such that $g\b=\1'$.
 We say that $\b$ is an {\it isomorphism} if there exists a homomorphism $\b':\ca L'\to\ca L$ such that $\b\circ\b'$ and $\b'\circ\b$ are identity mappings.
 (Equivalently, $\b$ is an isomorphism if $\b$ is bijective and $\bold D\b=\bold D'$.) \enddefinition

 \definition {Example 1.12} Let $\ca L=\{\1,a,b\}$ be the partial group from example 1.2, let $\ca L'$ be any partial group, and let $x\in\ca L'$.
 Then the mapping $\b:\ca L\to\ca L'$ given by

 is a homomorphism.
 In fact, $\b$ is the unique homomorphism $\ca L\to\ca L'$ which maps $a$ to $x$, by the following lemma.
 Thus, $\ca L$ is the (unique up to a unique invertible homomorphism) {\it free partial group} on one generator.
-Free partial groups in general can be obtained as ``free products" of copies of $\ca L$ (see 1.17 below). \enddefinition
+Free partial groups in general can be obtained as ``free products" of copies of $\ca L$ (see Appendix A). \enddefinition

 \proclaim {Lemma 1.13} Let $\b:\ca L\to\ca L'$ be a homomorphism of partial groups.
 Then $\1\b=\1'$, and $(g\i)\b=(g\b)\i$ for all $g\in\ca L$. \endproclaim